gabriel4649/JMdictDB/README.txt

    some options for the Postgresql database server connections, including authentication settings.

+4. When you run the Makefile in step 6 below, if there are passwords on the 'jmdictdb" and "postgres" accounts (or their equivalents if you've changed them in Makefile) and Postgresql does not know the passwords, you will be prompted to enter them (many times).
+To prevent the prompting, tell postgresql the passwords by creating a (or editing a preexisting) .pgpass file in your home directory and add a line like:

+        localhost:*:*:jmdictdb:xxxxxx

+   Change the "xxxxxx" to match the jmdictdb password chosen in step 1, change "jmdictdb" to the appropriate username if you've changed it in the Makefile, and if you changed PG_HOST in the Makefile (to access a database server on a remote machine), change "localhost".

+   The .pgpass file must have permissions 600 (rw-------) or Postgresql will ignore it.

-3. Set (or modify) the enviroment variable PYTHONPATH so that it contains an absolute path to the python/lib directory.
+5. Set (or modify) the enviroment variable PYTHONPATH so that it contains an absolute path to the python/lib directory.
 For example, if you installed the jmdictdb software in /home/joe/jmdictdb/, then PYTHONPATH must contain (possibly in addition to other directories) /home/joe/jmdictdb/python/lib.

-4. If you have not done so before, in the top-level directory, run
+6. If you have not done so before, in the top-level directory, run

-        make jmsess
+        make init

    to create the users/sessions database.
 You should then use psql or similar to manually add rows to table "users" for each editor.  "pw" is the user's password.

-5. (Optional) In the top-level directory, run
+7. (Optional) In the top-level directory, run

 	make subdirs